 Cornell University’s project tackles challenges in financial literacy education on multiple platforms, from peer guidance to workshops and online tools.
-The project will create a holistic, coordinated, comprehensive, and developmental approach to addressing financial needs of students, undergraduate through graduate/professional, by establishing a partnership among offices across campus that focus on academic success, student life, financial aid, student career services, student leadership organizations, international students, and human resources.
+The project creates a holistic, coordinated, comprehensive, and developmental approach to addressing financial needs of students, undergraduate through graduate/professional, by establishing a partnership among offices across campus that focus on academic success, student life, financial aid, student career services, student leadership organizations, international students, and human resources.

 Project plan and activities:

-Events include Financial Literacy Week, featuring a day-long Financial Literacy Fest, and other sessions that focus on budgeting, financial decision making and behaviors, education investment, credit management, and many other areas of financial literacy.
+Events included Financial Literacy Week, featuring a day-long Financial Literacy Fest, and other sessions that focus on budgeting, financial decision making and behaviors, education investment, credit management, and many other areas of financial literacy.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.